linb1/Survive/README.md

 - Saturday: Creating classes for board and player, making sure they render on the screen
 - Sunday: Creating projectiles, map, enemies, and implementing collision detection for player/enemies
 - Monday: Create game logic, implement enemy AI to follow player
-- Tuesday: Finish up on useer control, anything game related, and working on styling, such as adding animation and sprites
+- Tuesday: Finish up on user control, anything game related, and working on styling, such as adding animation and sprites
 - Wednesday: Finish styling the game, adding nav links, and any bonus features if possible

 ## Bonus Features
 - Background music
 - Additional game features: upgrading weapons, unique enemies
+- Different levels/waves as game goes on